vdwel/RobotControl/README.md

 Using this library is at your own risk.

 Dependencies:
-- You must install the "Adafruit_Python_BluefruitLE"-library first (you can find it on github)
+- You must install the "Adafruit_Python_BluefruitLE"-library first (you can find it on github), use it with the Bluez version as described by the Readme from Adafruit
 - Your system should support bluetooth LE

 Usage: